-Criteria Assessment Improve the Area's local government Deliver improved services and outcomes for local residents: Some service areas and functions would be shared, resulting in a simpler experience for residents, but only in a few service areas.
+Criteria Assessment Deliver improved services and outcomes for local residents: Some service areas and functions would be shared, resulting in a simpler experience for residents, but only in a few service areas.
 Most other service users would continue to interact with different Councils through different channels, which is confusing and worsens their overall experience.
 Demonstrate improved value for money and efficiency: Unlikely to deliver the transformation opportunities and efficiencies associated with the other options.
 Deliver cost savings and demonstrate how the cost of change can be recovered over a fixed period: Minimal opportunity for further savings as a result of maintaining costs of current duplication, dysfunction and waste.
 Savings originally identified by each Council will still be planned for delivery, but significantly less than that possible through structural reorganisation.
 Support stronger and more accountable leadership: Leadership would continue as is, with no change to democratic accountability.
-Demonstrate sustainability in the immediate-to-long term, both in service delivery and financial terms: Continuing to operate as six different organisations will result in limited realisation of economies of scale through increased purchasing power, and an inability to join up duplicated services.
-Financially, continued costs of current democratic arrangements and the continued existence of executive teams across Warwickshire are unsustainable in the long-term.
-Command a good deal of local support across the Area Arguably, some stakeholders may prefer to continue as-is simply to minimise short-term disruption, but this fails to consider the wider benefits that would be achievable in other options.
-Lack of a unified voice for the whole of Warwickshire and the consequent inability to attract resources and powers to the County as a result of devolution, potentially slowing the County's economic growth.
-Cover an area that provides a credible geography Misalignment with plans for the Coventry and Warwickshire Integrated Care System and place based delivery.
+Demonstrate sustainability in the immediate-to-long term, both in service delivery and financial terms.
+Continuing to operate as six different organisations will result in limited realisation of economies of scale through increased purchasing power, and an inability to join up duplicated Financially, continued costs of current democratic arrangements and the continued existence of executive teams across Warwickshire are unsustainable in the long-term.
+Arguably, some stakeholders may prefer to continue as-is simply to minimise short-term disruption, but this fails to consider the wider benefits that would be achievable in other good deal of Lack of a unified voice for the whole of Warwickshire and the consequent inability to attract resources and powers to the County as a result of devolution, potentially slowing the County's economic growth.
+Misalignment with plans for the Coventry and Warwickshire Integrated Care System and place based delivery.
 Preserves the current geography, thereby reducing disruption and maintaining historical county boundaries.
-This option does not involve establishing a new unitary and so cannot be seen to meet the criteria fully.
+This option does not involve establishing a new unitary and so cannot be seen to meet the geography criteria fully.